Myanmar's Suu Kyi vows to call shots after election landslide

 | YANGON/MANDALAY, Myanmar

-YANGON/MANDALAY, Myanmar Myanmar democracy champion Aung San Suu Kyi made it clear on Tuesday she was ready to defy attempts by the country's powerful military to clip her wings, as fresh results from Sunday's historic election showed her party heading for a resounding win.
+YANGON/MANDALAY, Myanmar Myanmar democracy champion Aung San Suu Kyi made it clear on Tuesday that she was ready to defy the powerful military's attempts to clip her wings, as fresh results from Sunday's historic election showed her party heading for a resounding win.

 As vote tallies trickled in, Suu Kyi's long-oppressed National League for Democracy (NLD) looked set to take control of most regional assemblies as well as forming the central government, a triumph that will reshape the political landscape.